Colombians choose a new president amid general discontent

 Associated Press

-BOGOTA, Colombia (AP) — Colombians emerging from the coronavirus pandemic were voting for their next president Sunday, choosing from six candidates who promise various degrees of change amid rising inequality, inflation, violence and a discontent with the status quo.
+BOGOTA, Colombia (AP) — Colombians emerging from the coronavirus pandemic voted for a new president Sunday, choosing from six candidates who promised varying degrees of change amid rising inequality, inflation, violence and discontent with the status quo.

-Former rebel Gustavo Petro, who has been leading in polls , could become Colombia’s first leftist president.
-But those polls also show him falling short of the 50% of votes needed to win in the first round and avoid a runoff against the second-place finisher.
+Former rebel Gustavo Petro, who led in opinion polls, could become Colombia’s first leftist president.
+But those polls also indicated he probably would fall short of the 50% of votes needed to win in the first round and avoid a runoff against the second-place finisher.

-Behind him are a populist real estate tycoon promising monetary rewards for tips on corrupt officials and a right-wing candidate who has tried to distance himself from the widely disliked conservative current president, Iván Duque.
+Behind him were a populist real estate tycoon promising monetary rewards for tips on corrupt officials and a right-wing candidate who tried to distance himself from the widely disliked conservative current president, Iván Duque.

 This is the second presidential election in Colombia — Latin America’s third most populous country — since the government signed a peace agreement with the Revolutionary Armed Forces of Colombia, known as FARC.
-But the divisive agreement was not a central campaign issue as matters like poverty and corruption garnered more attention.
+But the divisive agreement was not a central campaign issue, with poverty and corruption drawing more attention.

+Election Day took place peacefully for the most part across the country.
+But in the south-central state of Guaviare, three explosions were set off in rural areas far from polling stations, leaving a soldier with shrapnel wounds, said Defense Minister Diego Molano, who added that FARC dissident groups were allegedly responsible.
+The dissidents operate in the area.

+Meanwhile, dozens of Colombians who wanted to return to their home country to vote faced difficulties at the border with Venezuela.
+The non-governmental group Colombian Electoral Observation Mission complained that “the Venezuelan Guard prevented the passage of Colombians” over the border bridges.

+Immigration authorities in Colombia said an agreement calls for allowing Colombians registered to vote at border consulates to enter their homeland.

+Petro has said he would resume diplomatic relations with the government of Nicolás Maduro, broken with Duque since 2019.

 It is Petro’s third attempt to be the South America’s country president.
-He was defeated in 2018 by Duque, who is not eligible for reelection.
+He was defeated in 2018 by Duque, who was not eligible for reelection.

-His victory would usher in a new political era in a country that has always been governed by conservatives or moderates while marginalizing the left due to its perceived association with the nation’s armed conflict.
+A victory for Petro would usher in a new political era in a country that has always been governed by conservatives or moderates while marginalizing the left due to its perceived association with the nation’s armed conflict.
 He was once a rebel with the now-defunct M-19 movement and was granted amnesty after being jailed for his involvement with the group.

 He has promised to make significant adjustments to the economy, including a tax reform, as well as changes to how Colombia fights drug cartels and other armed groups.
 His main rival for most of the campaign has been Federico Gutiérrez, a former mayor of Medellin who is backed by most of Colombia’s traditional parties and ran on a pro-business, economic growth platform.